thanasisn/SDR_enhancement_LAP/article/article_doc.md

 taken from the Cimel, and for a SZA of $55^{\circ}$ reveal a change of
 $+ 0.21\,\%$ per year in $\text{GHI}_{\text{ref}}$.
 The SZA of
-$55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
-For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean clear-sky irradiance, and finally the change of $+ 0.14\,\%$ per year.
-We applied these two long-term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, to create a more realistic representation of the clear-sky irradiance for the whole period of study.
+$55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in cloud-free irradiance.
+For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean cloud-free irradiance, and finally the change of $+ 0.14\,\%$ per year.
+We applied these two long-term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, to create a more realistic representation of the cloud-free irradiance for the whole period of study.
 The rate of changes in the two subperiods are different, but reasonable, since the effect of the enforced air pollution abatement measures in the area in the 1990s had greater effects in the first years of application.

-![Figure 2.2: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.](media/rId29.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 2.2: Simulated long-term change in cloud-free irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.](media/rId29.png){width="5.833333333333333in" height="3.6591983814523186in"}

-Figure 2.2: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.
+Figure 2.2: Simulated long-term change in cloud-free irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.